Yard & Garden

 Wood mulch is great for discouraging weeds and helping plants retain moisture, but too much can actually block water from entering the soil.

-Beware of volcanoes!
+Beware of mulch volcanoes!
 Keep mulch from piling up at the trunks of your trees as it can damage the bark and keep roots from getting oxygen.
-Look for mulch that’s been certified by the Mulch and Soil Council, which verifies that it is free of pressure-treated lumber and toxic chromated copper arsenate (CCA)
+Look for mulch that’s been certified by the Mulch and Soil Council, which verifies that it is free of pressure-treated lumber and toxic chromated copper arsenate (CCA).

 Pest Management